Vanchinbalyn Injinash

 His verses, stories and novels are distinguished by their markedly civic sentiments and strong social criticism.
 The Blue Chronicle, a historical novel, is perhaps one of his best known works, it is about the events of the 13th century, and upholds humanistic and profoundly patriotic ideals.

 In another of his important works, One-Storey Pavilion, a two-part social novel, he describes life in southern Inner Mongolia, and the tragic fate of its young people under the Manchu yoke, and their struggle for human dignity.

 One-Storey Pavilion and another novel The Chamber of Red Tears bear a striking resemblance to Chinese literature such as Dream of the Red Chamber.
 In addition, they contain a considerable number of Chinese loan words and direct translations from Chinese, which are difficult for readers unfamiliar with Chinese to understand.
-Anyway, he continued to write Mongolian and never adopted a pro-Chinese stance.
+However, he continued to write Mongolian and never adopted a pro-Chinese stance.

 Injinash's works were translated into Chinese, English, Russian and German languages after the 1930s.